nick42d/youtui/README.md

 - The cpal readme mentions the that the ALSA development files are required which can be found in the following packages:
   - `libasound2-dev` (Debian / Ubuntu)
   - `alsa-lib-devel` (Fedora)
-- The Reqwest library requires ssl - `libssl-dev` on Ubuntu or `openssl-devel` on Fedora.
+- The Reqwest library requires ssl which can be found in the following packages:
+  - `libssl-dev` (Ubuntu)
+  - `openssl-devel` (Fedora)
 ### Limitations
 - The Rodio library used for playback does not currently support seeking or checking progress although there are PRs in progress for both.
 Progress updates are currently emulated with a ticker and may be slightly out, and seeking is not yet implemented.
 ## Roadmap
 ### Application
 - [ ] Offline cache
-- [ ] Proper configuration support
+- [ ] Configuration folder support
 - [x] Implement improved download speed
 - [ ] Streaming of buffered tracks
 - [ ] Theming
+- [ ] OAuth authentication including automatic refresh of tokens
+- [ ] Display lyrics and album cover (pixel art)
 ### API
+- [ ] Implement endpoint continuations
 - [ ] Implement all endpoints
 - [x] OAuth authentication
 - [ ] i18n